drewcrawford/drewcrawford.github.io/rust/index.md

 ## Don't copy that floppy

-You may be puzzled to find out that if `SomeType` is an array instead of a struct, the error caused by borrow and move goes away:
+You may be puzzled to find out that if `SomeType` is an array instead of a struct, the error caused by "borrow and move" goes away:

 ```rust
 type SomeType = [u8; 10];